saucelabs/testrunner-toolkit/docs/CONFIGURATION-EXAMPLES.md

 saucectl run -c ./path/to/config.yml
 ```

-## Framework Examples
+## Configuration Examples
-Below are frameworks examples that exist in the [Testrunner Toolkit repository](https://github.com/saucelabs/testrunner-toolkit/tree/master/.sauce).
+Below are framework-specific configuration examples that exist in the [Testrunner Toolkit repository](https://github.com/saucelabs/testrunner-toolkit/tree/master/.sauce).
 The repository uses these configurations for its pipeline:

 >
 > **NOTE:** The test files need to match `(spec|test)` in their file name so they are automatically detected as `testfiles`.